 - Rearranging floor plans to move bookable private offices into the core to give more staff access to natural light

 - Rearranging existing floor plans in a way that enlarges break room areas and collaboration areas.

 Experience-Based Working (EBW) is becoming the preferred workstyle

 Our research tells us that as staff return to the office post-pandemic, we will see a long term shift in working styles.

-As staff worked from home to practice social distancing, they had opportunities to save on commuting times or better manage household chores like doing the laundry during the workday.
+As staff worked from home to practice social distancing, they had opportunities to save on commuting times and give some time back to their lives or work.

 When offices are safe to return to, we can expect that staff will choose to become hybrid workers in order to hold on to this flexibility of choice.
-This means that their work will be based wherever it feels most productive to them.
-Staff can work from home 2-3 days a week, and will happily share “free address” (or non-assigned) space within the office on the days that they’re in.
+This means that their work will be based wherever is most productive for them and the firm.
+Personnel may work from home 2-3 days a week, and will happily share “free address” (or non-assigned) space within the office on the days that they’re in depending on role.

 By adopting this Experience-Based Working (EBW) model, firms can continue to offer staff greater choice in how and where staff work.

 To accommodate these preferences, law firms will need to develop the spaces needed to support different working needs and experiences in the form of bookable focus spaces, collaborative spaces, and meeting rooms.